View All 1876 Seated Liberty Twenty Cent

 Description

 The 1876 (CC) Seated Liberty Twenty Cent is a cent produced at the Carson City Mint as part of the Seated Liberty Twenty Cents 1875-1878 series.
-With a mintage of just 10,000, this is a rare issue sought by specialists.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays an eagle with outstretched wings.
-Designed by William Barber.
+With a mintage of 10,000, this is an extremely rare issue — the lower-mintage of the two mint variants.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays an eagle with outstretched wings.
+The 1876-CC with a mintage of approximately 10,000 is the key date — most were melted when the denomination was recognized as a failure.
+Only Philadelphia and Carson City struck coins for circulation.
+Struck at the Carson City Mint in Nevada, which operated from 1870 to 1893 and produced coins from Comstock Lode silver and gold — among the most collectible mintmarks in U.S. numismatics.
+Estimated market value ranges from $279K to $483K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 5 grams, 22 mm in diameter, with a plain edge.
 Cataloged as PCGS #5300.
-The Twenty-Cent Piece had one of the shortest lives of any U.S. Only the 1875 and 1876 have business-strike mintages.
-The 1876-CC is a key date (mintage 10,000) and the 1877 and 1878 are proof-only.
-A popular short series.

 External References